ksylvan/docker-mail-server/README.md

 ## User password hashes

-Refer to the [Ansible docs regarding user passwords](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) to understand how we generate the Linux user password hashes to make or modify user accounts on the VPN server.
+Refer to the [Ansible docs regarding user passwords](http://docs.ansible.com/ansible/faq.html#how-do-i-generate-crypted-passwords-for-the-user-module) to understand how we generate the Linux user password hashes.

 To ensure this works, make sure that the `./bin/mkpasswd` script works: